 - Student Experience

-- In York, you will stay in singles in a hotel.
+- In York, you will stay in shared rooms at a youth hostel.

-- In Edinburgh, you will stay in singles in a hotel.
+- In Edinburgh, you will stay in single rooms in a student residence suite.

-- In London, you will stay in single rooms in a dormitory, where English breakfast is included.
+- In London, you will stay in single rooms in a student residence hall, where English breakfast is included.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 During the program, there are a number of lunches or dinners included during field trips (see syllabus).
-For the most part, students are on their own for breakfasts, lunches and dinners.
+For the most part, you are on your own for breakfasts, lunches and dinners.
 You may decide to purchase groceries at the local market on your own or visit nearby restaurants to enjoy regional dishes.

-The program will be based for the first twelve days in the northern English city of York.
+The first part of the program will be based in the northern English city of York.
 We will work closely with York Museums Trust and other local cultural organizations.
 York is easy to navigate and has some of the finest museums in Britain including the National Railway Museum, and superb examples of Roman, Norman, Medieval and Georgian architecture and design.
-From York we will take day trips to Leeds/Wakefield, famous for its Victorian architecture, the supremely landscaped Yorkshire Sculpture Park, and the picturesque coastal town of Whitby, as well as Liverpool.
-There will also be opportunities to visit other local design classics such as Castle Howard, or the vibrant cities of Liverpool and Manchester on the weekends.
+From York we will take day trips to Leeds/Wakefield, famous for its Victorian architecture, the supremely landscaped Yorkshire Sculpture Park, and the picturesque coastal town of Whitby.
+There will also be opportunities to visit other local design classics such as Castle Howard, or the vibrant city of Liverpool.

-The program then travels north to the stunning Scottish capitol of Edinburgh for a week days.
+The program then travels north to the stunning Scottish capitol of Edinburgh.
 Everyone falls in love with Edinburgh, famed for its castle, Georgian architecture and welcoming spirit.
 The National Museum of Scotland is one of our main visits, as is a day excursion to the city of Glasgow known for the work of architect/designer Charles Rennie Mackintosh, and to Mackintosh’s Hill House in Helensburgh.

-Our third stop will be London, capitol of British style.
-Here we will spend seven days, experience some of the best contemporary British design and architecture, and visit behind-the-scenes of world class museums and professional design studios, including the V&A and the Design Museum, and study in the prestigious Central St. Martins School of Art and Design.
+Our third stop will be London, capital of British style.
+Here we will experience some of the best contemporary British design and architecture, and visit behind-the-scenes of world class museums and professional design studios, including the V&A and the Design Museum, and study in the prestigious Central St. Martins School of Art and Design.
 From London we will take a day trip to the seaside town of Brighton.